chonpsk/Sturmgewehr-44/README.md

 if decompose all cards that can be decomposed.
 Or it won't decompose cards of 04.

 ### clean.gacha_turns
-the times you want to do normal gacha.
+the times you need to do normal gacha.

 ### clean.clean
 Use all cards in the card box which is experience material or whose rarity is N to feed the assigned card.

-Need get `card_id` from packets.
+Need to get `card_id` from packets.

 ### clean.clean_drop_only
 Only use cards from last normal gacha.